KennysSparda/i3-theme-manager/README.md

 mkdir -p ~/.config/i3-theme-manager/themes/my-new-theme
 ```

-2. Place an image file in the `~/.config/i3-theme-manager/themes/my-new-theme` directory.
+2. Place an image file with name "image" in the `~/.config/i3-theme-manager/themes/my-new-theme` directory.
 This image will be associated with the new theme.

 3. Add new entry on zenity menu for my-new-theme in `~/.config/i3-theme-manager/i3-theme-manager.sh` file:
 ```bash